 Can We Recover Files from Broken Computer

 Indeed, users, especially those who have saved large amount of useful data in the broken computer will be like ants on a hot pan at this critical moment.
-Obviously, what they are most concerned with is whether they're able to recover files from broken computer.
+Obviously, what they are most concerned with is whether they're able to recover data from broken computer.